SINTEF/dlite/README.md

   - **Instance**: The basic data object in DLite.
 All instances are described by their metadata which itself are instances.
 Instances are identified by an UUID.
-  - **iri**: An [internationalized resource identifier (IRI)][IRI] is the extension of URI to international characters.
-In dlite, the term "iri" is used as a reference to a concept in an ontology providing a semantic definition of an instance or property.
   - **Mapping**: A function that maps one or more input instances to an output instance.
 They are an important mechanism for interoperability.
     Mappings are called translators in SOFT5.